-If you’re not great at growing or your home is lacking sunlight, try an AeroGarden, which will allow you to grow plants indoors with very little work and zero sunlight.
+If you’re not great at growing or your home is lacking sunlight, try an AeroGarden (affiliate link), which will allow you to grow plants indoors with very little work and zero sunlight.
 I personally love to grow Romaine lettuce along with some herbs like basil, parsley, and Thyme.

 If you have kids, growing food can be a great learning opportunity.
 There’s nothing better than watching a plant grow from a seed and being able to actually eat the final product.

 Having extra time on your hands could mean inspiration in the kitchen.
 Maybe you have an Instant Pot (affiliate link) that you’ve been putting off learning how to use or maybe you can’t find your favorite bread but you’ve got the recipe to make it.
 Spending some time in the kitchen can be very therapeutic and can also bring some wonderful smells to cheer up your whole house.
 Find some of my favorite recipes here.

 If you have kids, this is also a great way to get them involved and to teach them something they can use for the rest of their lives.
 You’ll also make some memories that will last a lifetime.

 Try setting up a make-your-own pizza station with homemade pizza dough, cheese, veggies, and pepperoni.
 Challenge the kids to make the most creative art or silly faces on their pizzas.